The truth is that you don’t have to deal with any of this alone.

 Having the cancer is not your fault, and having ED is not your fault either.

 While working through issues with sex, remember that it’s important to understand your own needs, as well as your partner’s.
 Men who talk openly with their partner and adjust to new routines together, typically do better in recovering their sex life.
-It also helps to talk to your doctor or a sex counsellor about ways to feel satisfied.
+It also helps to talk to your doctor or a sex counselor about ways to feel satisfied.

 More about changes to your sex life